 U.S. boardrooms are chock-full of extroverted, high-energy loud talkers.
 And the louder they are the more apt everyone is to listen to them.
 Even if their ideas are bad.

 Why?
 Because we’re a country that equates noise with information.
 And let’s face it, the “Gastons” in the room are just so darn charismatic, especially when they’re turning what we thought would be a campfire brainstorming session into a full-fledged hoedown.
 But here’s the thing: this is bad for business.
-Brainstorming sessions, or at least the kind that gets sh!t stuff done, requires the brainpower, critical and creative thinking skills of all the minds and voices in the room.
+Brainstorming sessions, or at least the kind that gets sh!t stuff done, require the brainpower, critical and creative thinking skills of all the minds in the room.
 In short, meetings require unabashed full frontal thinking.
 After all, problem solving, imagination and emotional expression, three links in the creativity neural chain, all occur in the frontal lobe of the brain.
 Who better to offer up a few tips on setting the stage for a full frontal brainstorming session than Samantha Bee?

 Campfires Over Hoedowns